frenck/spook/documentation/integrations/blueprint.md

   - When it runs **changed**
 * - Changed the mode
   - How it handles overlapping runs **changed**
-* - Moved two inputs around
+* - Moved two settings around, or gathered them into sections
-  - The same things, written in a different order
+  - **The settings are arranged differently**
+* - Said it no longer needs a particular Home Assistant
+  - It **no longer asks** for a particular Home Assistant version
 * - Rewrote it, 80 things changed
   - **New settings**: 80, What it does **changed**, When it runs **changed**
 ```